marietteswart1711-boop/DC24-Job-Card/README.md

 - There's no login/authentication on the form itself — anyone with the link can submit a job card.
   If that matters, ask your developer to add a simple shared PIN or per-technician login before going live company-wide.
+- There's no validation that a job number hasn't already been used or is in the right sequence — since it's entered manually, it's on the technician to enter the correct number from your paper book/sequence.
 - Local job card history lives only on that one phone's browser storage — it's a personal "did this send OK" log, not a shared company database.
 The email itself is the permanent record.
 - Very large photo sets could make an email slow to send on a poor mobile connection — photos are